CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 5. Being expelled from the college system.

 ### Student Behavior Expectations
-Students are expected to conduct themselves appropriately while on College property or in an online environment.
+Students are expected to conduct themselves appropriately while on College property or in an on-line environment.
 Students may receive disciplinary action up to and including suspension, if they violate System or College rules, disrupt classes, or interfere with the opportunity of others to obtain an education.
-Students who pose a threat to the safety of others will be subject to immediate withdrawal from the classroom, campus environment, and/or online environment, as well as face subsequent criminal charges, as appropriate.
+Students who pose a threat to the safety of others will be subject to immediate withdrawal from the classroom, campus environment, and/or on-line environment, as well as face subsequent criminal charges, as appropriate.

-**Please refer to the Student Code of Conduct located online at <a href="http://www.lonestar.edu/student-responsibilities.htm"  target="_blank">http://www.lonestar.edu/student-responsibilities.htm</a> for additional information.**
+**Please refer to the Student Code of Conduct located on-line at <a href="http://www.lonestar.edu/student-responsibilities.htm"  target="_blank">http://www.lonestar.edu/student-responsibilities.htm</a> for additional information.**

 _Sleeping (or laying your head on your desk) is not allowed in the classroom.
 On the first occurrence, you will be asked to refrain from sleeping.
 On a second occurrence, you will be asked to leave the room._

 Lone Star College - University Park is a smoking-free campus.  _The use of e-cigarettes, electronic cigarettes, vapor cigarettes, pipes, vapes, etc. is strictly prohibited throughout campus._

 ### Lone Star College Assistive Facilities
 Lone Star College is very committed to equal access in educational opportunities and provides assistance through disability services.
 Each main campus has an assistive technology lab to assist students with disabilities.
 These centers offer a wide range of educational technology tools, such as screen readers, for example, to assist students with their educational needs.
-Information specific to your campus' Assistive Services is located online at <a href="http://www.lonestar.edu/19287.htm" target="_blank">http://www.lonestar.edu/19287.htm</a>.
+Information specific to your campus' Assistive Services is located on-line at <a href="http://www.lonestar.edu/19287.htm" target="_blank">http://www.lonestar.edu/19287.htm</a>.

 ### Americans with Disabilities Act Statement
 Lone Star College-University Park is dedicated to providing the least restrictive environment for all students.
 We promote equity in academic access through the implementation of reasonable accommodations as required by the Vocational Rehabilitation Act of 1973, Title V, Section 504 and the Americans with Disabilities Act of 1990 (ADA) which will enable students with disabilities to participate in and benefit from all post-secondary educational activities.

 Disability Services is located on the LSC University Park campus in Building 13, Suite 200.
 You may contact Disability Services at the following number:  <a href="tel:281-401-5370">281-401-5370</a>.
-Additional information may be accessed online at the following URL:  <a href="http://www.lonestar.edu/disability-services.htm" target="_blank">http://www.lonestar.edu/disability-services.htm</a>.
+Additional information may be accessed on-line at the following URL:  <a href="http://www.lonestar.edu/disability-services.htm" target="_blank">http://www.lonestar.edu/disability-services.htm</a>.

 ### Campus Safety and Security
 Lone Star College System is committed to maintaining the safety of the students, faculty, staff, and guests while visiting one of our campuses.
 See <a href="http://www.lonestar.edu/campus-safety.htm" target="_blank">http://www.lonestar.edu/campus-safety.htm</a> for details.
 Register at <a href="http://www.lonestar.edu/LoneStarCollegeAlert.htm" target="_blank">http://www.lonestar.edu/LoneStarCollegeAlert.htm</a> to receive emergency notifications.
 In the event of an emergency, contact the police at 5911.